A First-Order Electroweak Phase Transition from Varying Yukawas: Summary

 \section{Summary}

-In summary, we have shown how varying Yukawas during the EWPT change the nature of the EWPT due mainly to three effects on the Higgs effective potential: 1) The first effect comes from the $T=0$ one-loop potential.
+We have shown how varying Yukawas during the EWPT change the nature of the EWPT due mainly to three effects on the Higgs effective potential: 1) The first effect comes from the $T=0$ one-loop potential.
 Large Yukawas in the symmetric phase can lead to a significant decrease of the potential in the region $0 < \phi < v$.
 This can weaken the phase transition.
 2) The $T\neq 0$ one-loop contributions from the fermions create a barrier between the $\langle \phi \rangle =0$ and $\langle \phi \rangle \neq 0$ minima.
 This can result in a first-order phase transition.
 3) Large Yukawas at $\phi \sim 0$ significantly increase the Higgs thermal mass, which, through the Daisy resummation, lowers the potential close to the origin $\phi\sim0$, delaying the phase transition and thereby increasing $\phi_c/T_c$.
 Note that effect (1) scales as $y_{1}^{4}$, effect (2) as $y_{1}^{2}$ and effect (3) as $y_{1}^{3}$.
 The net result of these three effects is to give a strong first-order phase transition in large areas of parameter space, while not being disallowed by creating a deeper minimum than the EW one.

-The physics of varying Yukawas during the EWPT has important implications for electroweak baryogenesis with rich phenomenology.
-In addition to its effects on the nature of the EWPT, this has dramatic effects on CP violation~\cite{dynamicalCKMCP}.
-It will be very interesting to identify realistic models and their experimental signatures \cite{dynamicalyukawas,warpedflavor}.
+The physics of varying Yukawas during the EWPT has important implications for electroweak baryogenesis with rich phenomenology. {In most explicit realisations, other effects from the new ingredients responsible for the flavour dynamics add up to the ones studied here, which are model-dependent.
+For instance, in~\cite{Bruggisser:2018mus,Bruggisser:2018mrt}, the nature of the EWPT is mainly controlled by the form of the flavon/dilaton potential, while in Ref.~\cite{Baldes:2016gaf} additional fermions whose mass is also controlled by the flavon/dilaton VEV have a crucial effect.
+Interestingly, in~\cite{Baldes:2018nel}, SM Yukawa variation as studied here is the dominant effect for making the EW phase transition first-order.
+Most importantly, in addition to its effects on the nature of the EWPT, this flavour-EW symmetry breaking interplay has {major} effects on CP violation~\cite{Bruggisser:2017lhc}. }It will be interesting to identify further realistic models and their experimental signatures.